NardusVdVyver06/CorporateNewsSystem/README.md

 ## .NET 10 SDK

-Download and install the .NET 10 SDK appropriate for your operating system.
+Download and install the .NET 10 SDK appropriate for your operating system:

-For macOS (Apple Silicon):

 https://dotnet.microsoft.com/en-us/download/dotnet/10.0